Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 	- `Enable ^sup^ syntax (wysiwyg: yes)`
 	- `Enable abbreviation syntax (wysiwyg: no)`
 	- `Enable ++insert++ syntax (wysiwyg: yes)`
+3. Click `Apply`.
+4. Navigate to `Option` > `ReMoods Theme` > `Theme Mode`
+5. Select your theme mode.
-6. Click `Apply`.(Don't quit, keep going to the last step.)
+6. Click `Apply`.
+7. Navigate to `Options` > `Appearance` > `Theme`.
+8. Select the Joplin built-in theme based on the ReMoods Theme Mode you use.
+9. Click `Apply`.(👸🏼Well, Well, you are almost done!
+The final Next!🚀🚀🚀)

 [:arrow_up:Back](#table-of-contents)

 ## Set Joplin Starting Screen Background Color

-**You might hate to see the starting screen in white background color when using `Dusk Mode` and `Night Mode`, but this problem can't be solved by a plugin.
-So, to set the Joplin starting screen background color to stay consistent with the theme mode color, you should do it through your `userchrome.css` manually:**
+🤔:**You might hate to see the starting screen background in white when using `Dusk Mode` and `Night Mode`, but this problem can't be solved by a plugin.
+So, if you want the starting screen background stay consistent to the theme mode you should do it through your `userchrome.css` manually:**

-1. Navigate to `Tools` > `Options` > `Appearance`.
+1. Navigate to `Options` > `Appearance`.
-2. Click `Show Advanced Settings`.
+2. Scroll to the bottom and click `Show Advanced Settings`.
 3. Click `Custom Stylesheet for Joplin-wide app styles` and it will open the `userchrome.css` file.
 4. Copy / paste the below codes into `userchrome.css` and save the file:
 ```